Internet censorship circumvention: Traffic obfuscation

 A censor may be able to detect and block the use of circumvention tools through deep packet inspection.
-Ongoing work aims to make circumvention tools less detectable in several ways: randomizing the traffic; attempting to mimic a whitelisted protocol; or tunnelling traffic through a whitelisted site by using domain fronting or Tor's meek system.
+Ongoing work aims to make circumvention tools less detectable in several ways: randomizing the traffic; attempting to mimic a whitelisted protocol; or tunneling traffic through a whitelisted site by using domain fronting or Tor's meek system.
 Tor and other circumvention tools have adopted multiple obfuscation techniques that users can employ, depending on the nature of their network connection; these techniques are sometimes called pluggable transports.

 Internet alternatives

 Functionality desired by users may overlap with that of services that are not based on the Internet, such as postal mail, Bluetooth-based data exchange, or walkie-talkie devices.
 The following are some detailed examples: